 A Kafka topic which is compacted is a special type of topic with a finer-grained retention mechanism that retains the last update record for each key.
 A compacted topic (once the compaction has been completed) contains a full snapshot of the final record values for every record key and not just the recently changed keys.
 They are useful for in-memory services, persistent data stores, reloading caches, etc. For more details on the subject, you should look at Kafka Documentation

-Given the aforementioned theory, here is an example of creating a table for storing customer entries:
+Given the theory above, here is a practical example of creating a table for storing customer entries: